-To support international collaboration, both through EU framework programmes and partnerships with countries throughout the world, the UK needs a migration system that is flexible, cost-effective, easy to use, and above all welcoming to scientists and their families.
+To support international collaboration, both through EU framework programmes and partnerships with countries throughout the world, the UK needs an immigration system that is flexible, cost-effective, easy to use, and above all welcoming to scientists and their families.

 Mobility is an essential driver for scientific collaboration, and Freedom of Movement across the European Economic Area (EEA) has helped make collaboration through EU framework programmes straightforward.
-Regardless of when and how the UK leaves the EU, to meet the Government's ambitions for UK science and innovation we need a better migration system for scientists outside the EEA, and to maintain the ease of mobility currently available to EEA scientists.
+Upon leaving the EU, to meet the Government's ambitions for UK science and innovation we need a better immigration system for scientists outside the EEA, and to maintain the ease of mobility currently available to EEA scientists.
 This system must be more streamlined and cost-effective than the current one and must welcome scientists and their families to the UK, whatever the length of their visit and whatever their career stage.
 To continue to attract the entrepreneurial scientific talent that has contributed to the UK becoming a global leader in science and innovation, the visa system should also consider the needs of individual entrepreneurs and small to medium enterprises as well as larger, multinational organisations.

 84% of chemists said Freedom of Movement benefit UK science and innovation.
-71% of chemists, including 60% of UK nationals, felt it had specifically benefitted their career.5
+71% of chemists, including 60% of UK nationals, felt it had specifically benefitted their career.4

-A third of UK start-ups were founded by non-UK nationals and 51% of UK start-up employees come from outside the UK.8
+A third of UK start-ups were founded by non-UK nationals and 51% of UK start-up employees come from outside the UK.9